 - Children (under 15 years of age) with suspected pulmonary TB.

-- Children, adolescents and adults with suspected extra-pulmonary tuberculosis (EPTB) referred to the Tuberculosis Screening and Treatment Centre at icddr,b in Bangladesh by private physicians.
+- Children (over 11 years of age), adolescents and adults with suspected extra-pulmonary tuberculosis (EPTB) referred to the Tuberculosis Screening and Treatment Centre at icddr,b in Bangladesh by private physicians.

 In both cohorts, patients diagnosed with TB will be monitored during their treatment (up to 9 months for resistant TB) and the relevance of these tests as a triage/diagnostic or therapeutic prognostic tool will be evaluated.